Best 98363 Washington Public Middle Schools (2026)

-The top ranked public middle schools in 98363, WA are Stevens Middle School and Seaview Academy.
+The top-ranked public middle school in 98363, WA is Stevens Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Minority enrollment is 29% of the student body (majority Hispanic), which is less than the Washington public middle school average of 50% (majority Hispanic).